Structural Equation Modeling (SEM)

 Cross-sectional variation is the variation across the respondents who are part of a research study.

-SEM is designed to look at complex relationships between variables, and to reduce the relationships to visual representations.
-A research design can be described in terns of the design structure and the measurements that are conducted in the research.
+SEM is designed to look at complex relationships between variables and to reduce the relationships to visual representations.
+A research design can be described in terms of the design structure and the measurements that are conducted in the research.
 These structural and measurement relationships are the basis for a hypothesis.
 And when using SEM, the research design can be modeled by computer.
 The relationships that are displayed in SEM modeling are determined by data arranged in a matrix.
 SEM uses cross-sectional variation to do the modeling that yields the conclusions.

 Where Did the Idea of Path Analysis Come From?

 SEM is a cross-sectional statistical modeling technique that has its origins in econometric analysis.
-Econometric means the field of economics, and the mathematics that are used in economics to describe the relationships among different conditions and variables that effect the economy.
+Econometric means the field of economics, and the mathematics that are used in economics to describe the relationships among different conditions and variables that affect the economy.

 SEM is a combination of factor analysis and multiple regression.
 The terms factor and variable refer to the same concept in statistics.

 Path Analysis is a variation of SEM, which is a type of multivariate procedure that allows a researcher to examine the independent variables and dependent variables in a research design.

 - Variables can be continuous or discrete.

 - SEM works with measured variables and latent variables.